 Note: Respiratory syncytial virus (RSV) was made a notifiable infectious disease in WA in July 2021.
 This graph is a count of all RSV by week of onset by the DoH, WA (through WANIDD) to the end of the current reporting week.

 Non-influenza respiratory virus detections at PathWest decreased in the past week.
-The most common non-influenza respiratory virus detected was rhinovirus (121 cases) followed by human metapneumovirus (63 cases) (Figure 8).
+The most common non-influenza respiratory virus detected was rhinovirus (111 cases) (Figure 8).